2/27/2025

 Founder & Chief Executive Officer

 Yeah, well, as we transition into rate production of the product, we have that much, much more under our roof.
 When you're building large steel structures and launch sites and things like that, you don't have that in-house capability to do those kinds of things.
-You know, the early prototypes were hand laid rather than being made on the AFP machine, which is now, of course, up and running in commission.
+The early prototypes were hand laid rather than being made on the AFP machine, which is now, of course, up and running and commissioned.
 So some of those things delay.
-But there's just some practicalities around doing things for one off.
+But there's just some practicalities around doing things for one-off.
 It doesn't make sense to build all that capability in-house.
 But I'd say as time goes on and as rate production starts to increase, we become far less reliant on those external contractors.

 speaker

 Right.
-OK.
+Okay.
 I've got just a few more quick ones, if you'll humor me.
-On the pipeline in space systems.
-Yeah, in space systems in the pipeline, I'm just kind of curious what you are seeing and what the shape of that business might look like in the future.
-And I'm thinking about a split between you being the OEM or the kind of the prime building the full spacecraft versus you being a supplier into others.
+On the pipeline in space systems, Yeah, in space systems and the pipeline, I'm just kind of curious what you are seeing and what the shape of that business might look like in the future.
+And I'm thinking about a split between you being the OEM or kind of the prime building the full spacecraft versus you being a supplier into others.
 What do you see out there?
 Are you guys going to end up being more of a components business, more of an OEM?
 Is it going to be a 50-50 split?
 I'm just kind of curious what you're seeing.

 speaker